Craig McCaw: Cellular telephone industry

 When the FCC held a lottery for cellular licenses in the early 1980s, many ordinary Americans became wealthy by winning the right to establish cellular systems in cities across America.
 In addition to entering the lottery himself, McCaw approached many other lottery winners and bought their cellular rights, which were already considered to be undervalued.
 Using the same tactic he'd used in cable TV, McCaw financed an aggressive cellular expansion by borrowing against and selling shares in the cable operation.
-Through continued borrowing and smart management of only the most useful licenses, this wireless land grab put McCaw's operation in the position of a competitive nationwide cellular carrier before the incumbent landline telephone industry took serious notice of the field.

 After acquiring MCI's cellular wing in 1986, the McCaw brothers sold the cable company to Cooke Cablevision (now part of Comcast).
 The combined cellular operation was a significant player in the field.
 In 1990, McCaw was the highest paid CEO in the US.

 In 1994, the McCaw brothers sold McCaw Cellular to AT&T Corporation for $11.5 billion.
 The company was renamed AT&T Wireless.
 AT&T Wireless was sold to Cingular in 2004 to become the nation's largest wireless carrier.

 Following the sale of McCaw Cellular, McCaw took interest in Nextel, a then-floundering wireless carrier.
 By April 1995 McCaw gained effective control of the company contributing, along with his brothers, $1.1 billion over time.
 Within four years Nextel grew significantly to become a challenging wireless competitor, servicing 3.6 million customers throughout the U.S. and ten of the largest international markets.
 In 1999 McCaw formed Nextel Partners, Inc. which was later acquired by Sprint Nextel, Inc., for $6.5 billion in 2006, following a $36 billion merger between Nextel and the Sprint Corporation in 2005.